 Asian stocks slip as Delta spread spooks investors

-HONG KONG, Aug 3 (Reuters) - Asian stocks slipped on Tuesday, as the Delta coronavirus variant spread in key markets in the region and put Chinese authorities on high alert, rattling investor confidence.
+HONG KONG, Aug 3 (Reuters) - Asian stocks were mostly negative on Tuesday as the Delta coronavirus variant spread in key markets and Chinese officials took aim at video game producers, once more rattling investor confidence in the mainland's markets.

-Trade in Asia faced a weaker lead from Wall Street after investors there considered the impact the increasing number global cases of Delta could have on global economic growth.

-In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) fell 0.40% in early trading.
+In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) was flat in the afternoon session after opening in negative territory.

+"Equities are slightly expensive and markets are looking for the next positive catalyst.
+Growth has reached a peak and the macro momentum is moderating.
+I wouldn't be surprised to see more of a pullback in equities if that weakness continues."

+Chinese tech giant Tencent Holdings Ltd (0700.HK) was on track to fall by the most in a decade, while rival Netease Inc (9999.HK) shed nearly 16% after Chinese state media called for curbs on the online gaming sector. read more

-Australia's benchmark index, the S&P/ASX200 (.AXJO) is off 0.25%, having reached a record on Monday after Square Inc (SQ.N) announced a $29 billion offer for buy-now-pay-later firm Afterpay Ltd (APT.AX).
+Australia's benchmark S&P/ASX200 (.AXJO) index was off 0.38%, having reached a record high on Monday after Square Inc (SQ.N) announced a $29 billion offer for buy-now-pay-later firm Afterpay Ltd (APT.AX).

+The Reserve Bank of Australia met expectations and kept the official cash rate on hold at a record low 0.1%.

-The Reserve Bank of Australia is expected to leave rates unchanged at 0.10% when it meets later in the day, but reverse the July bond tapering decision due to the lock downs in Sydney and Brisbane caused by the expanding Delta variant.
+The central bank also kept the July bond tapering decision in place despite some expectations it could change due to the lockdowns in Sydney and Brisbane.

-In China, the spread of the Delta variant from the mainland's coast to its inland cities prompting authorities to implement strict counter epidemic measures to bring the outbreak under control read more
+In China, the spread of the Delta variant from the coast to inland cities prompted authorities to implement strict measures to bring the outbreak under control. read more

 "Millions have been locked down in China following the worst outbreak since the COVID crisis began and given risks to supply chains this might have more of an effect on the global economy," said Elizabeth Tian, Citigroup's equity derivative solutions director.

-Adding to the negative sentiment is ongoing investor concern about increasing Chinese official regulation in sectors ranging from technology, fintech and education.
+Adding to the negative sentiment is ongoing investor concern about increasing Chinese official regulation in sectors such as technology, fintech and education.

 "It's a challenging time for Asian equities with the uncertainty that has been created by the regulatory measures," Zhikai Chen, head of Asian equities at BNP Paribas Asset Management, said.